• Skip to content

 1. Introduction to Angular

-1. Angular Architecture Overview & Concepts
+2. Angular Architecture Overview & Concepts

-2. Bootstrapping Angular Application
+2. Bootstrapping in Angular

 Components

 The Component is the main building block of an Angular Application.
 A Component contains the definition of the View and the data that defines how the View looks and behaves.
-The Angular Components are plain javascript classes and defined using @component Decorator.
-This Decorator provides the component with the View to display & Metadata about the class
+The Angular Components are plain javascript classes and defined using. @component Decorator.
+This Decorator provides the component with the View to display & Metadata about the class.

 1. Introduction to Angular Components

-2. Data Binding in Angular
+2. Data Binding

-3. Adding Child Component in Angular
+3. Interpolation in Angular

 Directives

 The ngClass Directive is an Angular Attribute Directive, which allows us to add or remove CSS classes to an HTML element.
 The ngStyle directive allows you to modify the style of an HTML element using the expression.
-Using the ngStyle you can dynamically change the style of your HTML element.
+Using the ngStyle, you can dynamically change the style of your HTML element.

 1. Angular Directives